NickyLind/AnimalShelter.Solution/README.md

 ### 1) Cloning the Project:
 #### You will need to run a copy of the application in order to make API calls.
-* Find the respository at (https://)
+* Find the respository at (https://github.com/NickyLind/AnimalShelter.Solution)
 * Select the green <span style="color:green">'Code'</span> button above the repository and copy the HHTPS link
-* In your terminal, find the directory you want to place the [INSERT PROJECT HERE] directory in
+* In your terminal, find the directory you want to place the `AnimalShelter.Solution` directory in
 * In your terminal, use the git command `$git clone https://github.com/NickyLind/AnimalShelter.Solution`
 * Open in Visual Studio Code or another editor